Ulverston railway station: Facilities

-The station is fully staffed throughout the week, except in the late evening; the booking office and waiting room is located in the main building on platform 1 and a ticket machine is also available in this building.
+The station is fully staffed throughout the week, except in the late evening; the booking office and waiting room are located in the main building on platform 1 and a ticket machine is also available.

 In 2007, new digital information screens were installed allowing passengers to see the status and timing of their trains.
 Help points and an automated PA system are also provided.
 The platforms are linked by a subway, but there is no step-free access to either platform.